minokar/statcast/README.md

 # StatCast

 Cast stats from World of Warcraft to your LIFX smart lights!
-StatCast supports four modes today in both Retail and Classic: HP, Combo Points, Energy, and Rage.
-Please click the YouTube video below for a demo of each.
+Please click the YouTube video below for a demo.

 [![Video](http://i3.ytimg.com/vi/FFQVoTkSsx8/hqdefault.jpg)](https://youtu.be/FFQVoTkSsx8)